 Route DescriptionSlogging up the drainage after it opened up.
 Earlier there was a slot canyon section with several rockband/waterfalls that required bypasses on treed slope to the right.

 The SW end of the hidden ramp at the base of the rockwall.
+Person for perspective - pic taken from halfway up ramp.
+Note dark grey and yellow horizontal bands on wall.

 Going right up the ramp.
 Note person in lower left for scale.
+Continue up this ramp until can walk around to left and up easy ledges to a left hand hidden gully.

 Left hand gully which breaches the rockwall and gives access to summit ridge at a low point in the ridge.
+On descent so about to turn right and follow base of rock around right to ramp.

 View of the rockband and summit ridge from upper part of summit ridge.
 The route is marked but the gully and the ramp are mostly hidden from here.